 Metrology is defined as the science of measurement, and is a requisite aspect of weights and measures.
 Although this function is relatively low in profile, the Metrology Laboratory provides the critical link that allows the Division to assure confidence in measurements made within the state, particularly in regard to commerce and law enforcement.
 The Metrology Laboratory provides calibration and certification for the field standards used by Weights & Measures Inspectors and industry.
-This includes mass standards up to 1,000 pounds, volumetric provers up to 1,000 gallons, tuning forks, thermometry, and portable weight enforcement scales.
+This includes mass standards up to 1,000 pounds, volumetric provers up to 1,000 gallons, tuning forks, thermometry, and wheel load weighers scale.
 All measurements are traceable to the International System of measurement through NIST.
-In the image to the left State Metrologist Monette Schwoerer is observing environmental conditions while calibrating a five gallon test.

 The primary customers of the laboratory are the Weights & Measures Inspectors, but services are also provided to local law enforcement agencies, scale service companies, fuel distribution and support organizations, medical service companies, and the military.
 A person who submits an artifact for calibration will incur a nominal fee as set by 17 AAC 90.910 Metrology laboratory fees.
+During SFY2020, the laboratory conducted 678 testing and certification services, which equates to 2,091 calibrations.
+Compared to SFY2019, 723 testing and certification services were conducted and it equated to 2,294 calibrations.

-The State of Alaska Metrology Laboratory is the only facility recognized by the National Institute of Standards and Technology (NIST) and the only facility accredited by the National Voluntary Laboratory Accreditation Program (NVLAP) in the state.
+The State of Alaska Metrology Laboratory is the only facility recognized by NIST and the only facility accredited by the National Voluntary Laboratory Accreditation Program (NVLAP) in the state.
 A state run metrology laboratory "Keeps Alaska Moving" by reducing downtime and increasing productivity.